dhp98/AR-web-project/README.md

 (This Web-App is much useful when used through Mobile Web Browser:)

-1-It scans for Barcodes of 3 items,through your camera.
+-It scans for Barcodes of 3 items,through your camera.
-2-While recording through camera after Barcode is Scanned It displays
+-While recording through camera after Barcode is Scanned It displays
 - text description of item1.
 - Images floating on your barcode for item2.

 To USE it:-
-1-Press the 'Lets Go!'
+-Press the 'Lets Go!'
 Button on Home page ,
-  Bring your Camera infront of a Barcode image -from any of the above images.
+-Bring your Camera infront of a Barcode image -from any of the above images.